njgriffiths/energize-bridgewater/README.md

 This will compile & minify files & copy them into the 'dist' directory.
 Contents of the 'dist' directory can be copied to the server.

+Case Studies & "What's next" cards:
+These pieces are built dynamically, using templates found in the "templates" directory.
+To edit the text of these, you will need to edit the JSON files in the "data" directory – there are two files, one for the cards (ards.json) & another for the case studies (case-studies.json).
+Changes to either the text or the template will require rerunning the build script (npm run build).